instadeepai/nucleotide-transformer/README.md

 In this repository, you will find the following:

 - Inference code for our models
-- Pre-trained weights for all 9 NT models and 2 Segment-NT models
+- Pre-trained weights for all 9 NT models and 2 SegmentNT models
 - Instructions for using the code and pre-trained models

 ---